 Amortisation methods, estimated useful lives and residual values are reviewed at each financial year-end and adjusted if appropriate.
-Estimates in respect of certain items of intangible assets were revised in 2010 (see note 20).

 (m) Leased assets - lessee

 Leases in terms of which the Bank assumes substantially all the risks and rewards of ownership are classified as finance leases.
 Upon initial recognition the leased asset is measured at an amount equal to the lower of its fair value and the present value of the minimum lease payments.
 Subsequent to initial recognition, the asset is accounted for in accordance with the accounting policy applicable to that asset.